Novi-X/ScriptLab-Public/README.md

 # ScriptLab

 ## Overview
-ScriptLab is a collection of automation scripts designed to streamline workflows related to **file management, renaming, and system organization**.
+ScriptLab is a collection of automation scripts designed to streamline workflows related to **file management, renaming, metadata handling, and system organization**.
 These scripts aim to enhance efficiency by automating repetitive tasks, handling metadata, and improving file organization.

 ## 📂 Project Structure
 ```